MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-microsoft-365-apps.md

 > [!NOTE]
 > **Best practice:** Build separate Office installation packages for the different architectures and update channels you require.
 In each installation package, include all the required languages and applications, including the core Office applications and, if needed, Visio and Project.
 For additional languages, you can make them available for user installation or deploy them separately after the initial deployment.

 When deploying Office, you create an installation package of the source files used to install Office.
 The source files are different for 32-bit and 64-bit versions of Office and are different for each of the update channels.
 Because of this, you will likely need to create multiple installation packages to support the different architectures and update requirements in your organization.
-For example, to deploy to two channels and both architectures, you create four packages:
+For example, to deploy to two update channels and both architectures, you create four packages:

 - Semi-Annual Enterprise Channel for 32-bit
 - Semi-Annual Enterprise Channel for 64-bit
 - Semi-Annual Enterprise Channel (Preview) for 32-bit
 - Semi-Annual Enterprise Channel (Preview) for 64-bit

 You can also create separate packages based on different languages, Office applications, or installation settings, but we don't recommend it.
 Instead, we recommend including all the Office applications and all the languages your organization requires in each of your installation packages.
 Later, when you deploy the packages to different groups of client devices, you can specify which language and Office applications are actually installed.

 To package the languages, we recommend identifying required languages in each region.
 You can deploy these languages directly as part of the first installation of Office.
 You can also install the language that matches the operating system of the client device.
 For more details, see [Install the same languages as the operating system](overview-deploying-languages-microsoft-365-apps.md#install-the-same-languages-as-the-operating-system).